nvidia-holoscan/holohub/tutorials/local-llama/README.md

 cmake .. -DLLAMA_CUBLAS=ON
 cmake -build . -config Release
 ```
-By succesfully executing these commands you will now be able to run Llama models on your local machine with BLAS acceleration!
+By successfully executing these commands you will now be able to run Llama models on your local machine with BLAS acceleration!

 ## Downloading Llama-2 70B ⬇️💾:
 >In order to use Llama-2 70b as it is provided by Meta, you’d need 140 GB of VRAM (70b params x 2 bytes = 140 GB in FP16).
 However, by utilizing model quantization, we can reduce the computational and memory costs of running inference by representing the weights and activations as low-precision data types, like int8 and int4, instead of higher-precision data types like FP16 and FP32.
 To learn more about quantization, check out: The [Ultimate Guide to Deep Learning Model Quantization](https://deci.ai/quantization-and-quantization-aware-training/).